Lisbrow/responsive_club/README.md

 ## Project Goals

-- Design and build a responsive website for a book club.
+- Design and build a responsive website for Borcelle Book Club.
 - Create a user-friendly interface that provides easy navigation and access to club-related information.
 - Ensure that the website layout and content adapt smoothly to changes in screen size, maintaining readability and functionality across different devices.
 - Incorporate relevant content sections such as membership information, featured books, upcoming events, etc.